denkungsart/filmmakers-api/docs/blog-posts.md

 --------- | -----------
 ID | The ID of the blog post to retrieve

-### Response fields
+### Response Fields

-See example response to the right for an overview of included fields
+See the example response above for an overview of included fields.

 Field | Type | Description
 --------- | ------- | -----------
-title | string | title of the blog post note | string | optional comment on the post body | string | plain text representation of the blog post body with line breaks, **but no HTML markup** body_html | string |  blog post body with **HTML markup**, includes images with copyright information.
+title | string | Title of the blog post note | string | Optional comment on the post body | string | Plain text representation of the blog post body with line breaks, **but no HTML markup** body_html | string | Blog post body with **HTML markup**, includes images with copyright information.
 Allowed HTML tags are `a, br, div, em, figcaption, figure, h1, img, li, ol, strong, ul`.
-Following example CSS can be used to show copyright over the image at the top left corner: `.image-wrapper { position: relative; } .image-caption { position: absolute; top: 0; left: 0; z-index: 1; }` publication_date | datetime | publication date of this post source | string | original source of the post - e.g. a newspaper in case an article was shared from an external url.
-Will be null in case of internal posts, i.e. posts written by the entity themselves. source.url | string | url of the source article source.publication_date | datetime | date of publication of original (may be null if source date cannot be determined) tags | array | array of tags applied to the blog post, each containing two key-value pairs: "id" and "name".
-Available tag names are: "News", "Premiere", "Awards", and "Press" images[].url | string | image url images[].cover | boolean | true if image is a cover image; default: `false` images[].copyright | string | image copyright mentions | array | Array of objects mentioned in the blog post, e.g. actor profiles.
+Example CSS to show copyright over the image at the top left corner: `.image-wrapper { position: relative; } .image-caption { position: absolute; top: 0; left: 0; z-index: 1; }` publication_date | datetime | Publication date of this post source | string | Original source of the post – e.g., a newspaper in case an article was shared from an external URL.
+Will be null in case of internal posts, i.e., posts written by the entity themselves. source.url | string | URL of the source article source.publication_date | datetime | Date of publication of original (may be null if source date cannot be determined) tags | array | Array of tags applied to the blog post, each containing two key-value pairs: "id" and "name".
+Available tag names are: "News", "Premiere", "Awards", and "Press" images[].url | string | Image URL images[].cover | boolean | True if image is a cover image; default: `false` images[].copyright | string | Image copyright mentions | array | Array of objects mentioned in the blog post, e.g., actor profiles.
 Contains the `mentionable_type` of the related object and `mentionable_id`.